This chapter of our documentation is still in beta. We welcome feedback, corrections,

 <teiHeader>

-of the modern text file.
+of the modernized text file.

-for multi-text plays like Hamlet, Henry V, and others), consult with the Director about which one is the best classroom text
+the case for multi-text plays like Hamlet, Henry V, and others), consult with the Director about which one is the best classroom text

 to determine the remediation priority.